Spoiler: Yes, you can consume energy drinks beyond their expiration date, at least for a couple of months after it is expired. That’s just my theory.

-By law, all companies that produce food and drink are required to put a date which states when something can no longer be used on the packaging.
+By law, all companies that produce food and drink are required to put a date that states when something can no longer be used on the packaging.

 You might notice that even bottled water has an expiration date on it – that’s because even though water does not technically go ‘bad’, the companies are still required to print one, to protect themselves from lawsuits and also as a helpful guideline to customers to know when things are likely to have gone bad.